LivingWithBugs Logo

 lyctid powderpost beetle, adult (~ 1/8" long)

 It is very difficult to control powderpost beetle larvae** (see A Picture of a Lyctid Powderpost Beetle Larva) once they have burrowed into the wood.
 It is far easier to prevent new infestations than to treat existing infestations.
-This is why new installations should be treated with borate.
-However, there are some things you can do if faced with an infested floor.
+This is why new floor installations should be treated with borate (see below).
+However, there are some things you can do if faced with an existing floor that is infested with powderpost beetles.

 ** also called woodworms